panzerdp/dmitripavlutin.com/content/posts/133-react-unmounted-but-alive/index.md

 type: post
 ---

-The common asynchonous side effects are: performing fetch requests to load data from a remote server, handle timers like `setTimeout()`, debounce or throttle functions, etc.
+The common asynchronous side effects are: performing fetch requests to load data from a remote server, handle timers like `setTimeout()`, debounce or throttle functions, etc.

-Handling of the side-effects in React is a medium complexity task.
-However, time to time you might find some difficulties that are at the intersection of component lifecycle and the side effect lifecycle.
+Handling the side effects in React is a medium-complexity task.
+However, from time to time you might find some difficulties that are at the intersection of component lifecycle and the side effect lifecycle.

-One of such difficulty is when a side-effect, which completes after a component unmounts, tries to update the state with the result of the side-effect.
+One such difficulty is when a side-effect, which completes after a component unmounts, tries to update the state with the result of the side-effect.
 That often leads to a known warning by React:

 ```
 Warning: Can't perform a React state update on an unmounted component.
 ```

-In this post, I'll show you when the above warning appears and how to correctly cleanup side-effects in React.
+In this post, I'll show you when the above warning appears and how to correctly clean up side effects in React.

 ## 1. State update after unmounting

-Let's reproduce the state update after unmounting problem in a simple example.
+Let's reproduce the state update after unmounting the problem in a simple example.

-A simple application shows information about a local restaurant.
-The first page displays the list of employees (waiters, kitchen staff), and the second page is a simple about page with textual information.
+An application shows information about a local restaurant.
+The first page displays the list of employees (waiters, kitchen staff), and the second page shows textual information.

 ```jsx
 import { useState, useEffect } from 'react';